Glorious Revolution

-The Glorious Revolution, (Note: An Réabhlóid Ghlórmhar; Rèabhlaid Ghlòrmhor; Chwyldro Gogoneddus; also known to the Dutch as the Glorieuze Overtocht, 'Glorious Crossing') also known as the Revolution of 1688, was the deposition of King James II Stuart (James II of England and Ireland and James VII of Scotland) in November 1688.
-He was replaced by his daughter Mary II and her Dutch husband, William III of Orange (William III and II), a nephew of James who thereby had an interest to the throne irrespective of his marriage to his cousin Mary.
+The Glorious Revolution (Note: An Réabhlóid Ghlórmhar; Rèabhlaid Ghlòrmhor; Chwyldro Gogoneddus; also known to the Dutch as the Glorieuze Overtocht, 'Glorious Crossing', or the Revolution of 1688) was the deposition of King James II in November 1688.
+He was replaced by his daughter Mary II and her Dutch husband, James's nephew William III of Orange.
 The two ruled as joint monarchs of England, Scotland, and Ireland until Mary's death in 1694, when William became ruler in his own right.
 Jacobitism, the political movement that aimed to restore the exiled James or his descendants of the House of Stuart to the throne, persisted into the late 18th century.
-William's invasion was the last successful invasion of England.
+Some historians consider William's invasion the last successful invasion of England.

-Despite his own Catholicism, usually an impediment to Protestant support, James became king in February 1685 with widespread backing from the Protestant majorities in England and Scotland, as well as largely Catholic Ireland.
-However, his policies quickly eroded support and by June 1688, dissatisfaction turned into active, yet largely unarmed, resistance.
-The prospect of a Catholic dynasty following the birth of his son James Francis Edward Stuart on 10 June led a group of domestic opponents to issue the Invitation to William, seeking Dutch support to remove him.
+Despite being a Roman Catholic, James had become king in February 1685 with widespread backing from the Protestant majorities in England and Scotland, as well as largely Catholic Ireland, but his policies quickly eroded support.
+The prospect of a Catholic dynasty following the birth of his son James Francis Edward Stuart on 10 June 1688 led some of his domestic opponents to issue the Invitation to William, seeking Dutch support to remove him.

-The Dutch States General and William were concerned that James might support Louis XIV of France in the Nine Years' War.
-Exploiting unrest in England and claiming to be responding to the invitation, William landed in Devon with an expeditionary force on 5 November 1688.
+The Dutch States General and William of Orange were concerned that James might support France in the Nine Years' War.
+Exploiting unrest in England and claiming to be responding to the invitation, William landed with an army in Devon on 5 November 1688.
 As William advanced on London, James's army disintegrated and he went into exile in France on 23 December.
-In April 1689, while Dutch troops occupied London, Parliament made William and Mary joint monarchs of England and Ireland.
-A separate but similar Scottish settlement was made in June.
+In April 1689, a Convention made William and Mary joint monarchs of England and Ireland.
+A separate but similar Scottish settlement was made in June 1689.

 Domestically, the Revolution confirmed the primacy of Parliament over the Crown in both England and Scotland.
-In terms of external policy, until his death in 1702, William combined the roles of Dutch stadtholder and British monarch.
+In terms of external policy, until his death in 1702, William combined the roles of Dutch stadtholder and English and Scottish monarch.
 Both states thus became allies in resisting French expansion, an alliance which persisted for much of the 18th century, despite differing objectives.
-Under William's leadership, Dutch resources were focused on the land war with France, with the Royal Navy taking the lead at sea.
-This was a significant factor in the Dutch Republic being overtaken as the leading European maritime power by Britain during the War of the Spanish Succession.